-M74 galaxy is located in constellation of Pisces.
-Distance to this grand design spiral galaxy has been determined to 32 million light years.
-The number of stars in M74 is estimated to 100 billion.
+M74 Phantom galaxy is located in constellation of Pisces.
+Distance to this grand design spiral galaxy is 32 million light years.
+There are about 100 billion stars in the M74 galaxy.

 M74 was discovered by Pierre Méchain in 1780, who communicated later his discovery to Charles Messier.
 Phantom Galaxy apparent magnitude is 10mag, but its surface brightness is pretty low, which makes M74 one of the most difficult Messier objects for amateurs to observe.
 The only Messier object with lower surface brightness is M101 Pinwheel galaxy.
 William Herschel observed M74 many times, and here is his description made in December 28, 1799: